Overview of Puerto Rico Act 20 Tax Incentives

 Purpose of Puerto Rico Tax Incentives

-Puerto Rico has created an aggressive incentive program to connect with the global economy in order establish an ever-growing array of service industries, and to establish Puerto Rico as an international service center hub.
+Puerto Rico has created an aggressive incentive program to connect with the global economy in order to establish an ever-growing array of service industries and to establish Puerto Rico as an international service center hub.

 Act 20 Puerto Rico Tax Incentives

-In the case of service promoters, only the net income derived from Eligible Services performed within the 12-month period ending on the day preceding the day the new business are eligible.
+In the case of service promoters, only the net income derived from Eligible Services performed within the 12-month period ending on the day preceding the day the new business is eligible.

 Puerto Rico Taxes Eligibility